adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 ## 'Edit User' menu
 This menu allows for quick changes to a chosen user in the tenant.
+- [1.]
+Edit User Profile
+  - *See below*
+- [2.]
+Reset User Password
+  - This option enables you choose a new password from a list of presets, *or* input a custom password.
+Users will be prompted to change this password on next sign-in.
+- [3.]
+TAP Into User Account
+  - This will create a new one-time-use **T**emporary **A**ccess **P**assword; valid for the user for the next 60 minutes.
+It also copies both the user's email and the TAP to the clipboard, and opens a new Edge private window to portal.office.com for convenient sign-in to the user's account.
+- [Q.] Go back

+### *Edit User Profile:*
 - [1] Display Name: *
 - [2] First Name: *
 - [3] Last Name: *